11 Weird Body Odors That Might Be A Sign Of A Health Problem

 There's a difference between normal body odor and odor that might be a sign of a skin disease — and that's usually the strength of the smell.
 While it's common to have a sweaty, bacterial odor in your armpits after going to the gym, for example, anything more pungent than that can be cause for concern.

 For example, certain skin infections "can present with a putrid odor from the byproducts of bacterial growth," Dr. Jennifer Stagg, author of Unzip Your Genes, tells Bustle.
 "Gangrene, which is dying tissue, has one of the most offensive odors and smells like rotting meat."

 Other skin infections can include staph infections, Athlete's foot, and fungal infections, which can all crop up for a variety of reasons.
 So if you've noticed a rash, or a red or swollen area on your skin, let a doctor know.

 5. Unpleasant Body Odor And Breath

-Some internal health issues can present with some unpleasant body odors, too.
-This is usually due a serious condition, like liver and kidney disease.
-"In liver and kidney disease, people can experience both offensive body odor and bad breath," Stagg says.
-So don't let it go on ignored.
+Some internal health issues can present with unpleasant body odors, too.
+When this happens, it may in some cases be due a serious condition, like liver and kidney disease.
+"In liver and kidney disease, people can experience both offensive body odor and bad breath," Dr. Stagg says.

 6. Sweat That Seems To Be Smellier